MicrosoftDocs/dynamics365smb-docs/business-central/UBB/masterdata/dataexchangedefinitions.md

 Data exchange definitions are fundamental to import and process data in usage based billing.
 This article summarizes the key aspects.

-The data exchange definition described as an example in this article refers to an import file for usage data.
+The data exchange definition example in this article refers to an import file for usage data.
 It's a CSV file in UTF-8 encoding with column separators as semicolons.

-However, the data exchange definitions provide more functionality, such as exporting data.
+To learn more, go to [Import data in usage based billing](../processing-usage-data/imports-processing.md).

 ## Definition for data import

 For billing, you must first import and process data.
 To learn more, go to [Imports and processing](../processing-usage-data/imports-processing.md).
 For [!INCLUDE [prod_short](../../includes/prod_short.md)] to extract the data from the CSV file, it needs the data's schema.
 The schema is available on the [usage data supplier](suppliers.md).

 > [!NOTE]
 > Usage based billing provides the **USAGEBASED** data exchange definition as an example.
 You can use the definition, but you must adapt it to your setup.
-You can export and import data exchange definitions by using the respective actions.
+You can import and export data exchange definitions on the **Data Exchange Definition** page by using the **Import Data Exchange Definition** and **Export Data Exchange Definition** actions.

 The **Data Exchange Definitions** page has the following FastTabs.